 Instructor – Voice

-AA General Education – Sacramento City College, BA Vocal Performance – Mary Baldwin College
+AA General Education – Sacramento City College, BA Vocal Performance – Mary Baldwin University

-Ms. Abel-Kerns has a robust resumé in the performing arts, including leading roles in Aida, Albert Herring, Die Walker, Der Rosenkavalier, Siegfried, Tosca, and Madam Butterfly with the San Francisco Opera, Sacramento Opera, Frankfurt Alte Opera and Heidelberg Opera.
-Madeline has a BA in Vocal Performance from Mary Baldwin College.
+Ms. Abel-Kerns has a robust resumé in the performing arts, including leading roles in Aida, Albert Herring, Die Walkuere, Der Rosenkavalier, Siegfried, Tosca, and Madama Butterfly with the San Francisco Opera, Sacramento Opera, Frankfurt Alte Oper and Heidelberg Opera.
+Madeline has a BA in Vocal Performance, summa cum laude, from Mary Baldwin University.

 Professor of Music – Saxophone, Clarinet, Chamber Music